 If during SSO you may see this message when the user attempts to log in:

-If the certificates between the IdP and the SP are out of sync, then when SAML assertions are send and received and then decrypted, an error will occur because of the certificate mismatch between the two systems.
+If the certificates between the IDP and the SP are out of sync, then when SAML assertions are sent and received and then decrypted, an error will occur because of the certificate mismatch between the two systems.
 When this occurs, you will see the “The SAML assertion could not be decrypted” error message.
-This could happen if the X.509 certificates for the partner is out of sync, of if the X.509 certificates for EVERFI are out of sync; either situation could cause this error to happen.
+This could happen if the X.509 certificates for the partner is out of sync, or if the X.509 certificates for EVERFI are out of sync; either situation could cause this error to happen.

 When this problem can occur